Tempurturtul/udacity-fend-projects/cat-clicker-v1/README.md

 # Cat Clicker, v1

-This is the first version of the "Cat Clicker" application, created before working through the Design Patterns course.
+This is the first version of the "Cat Clicker" application, created before working through the [Design Patterns course](https://www.udacity.com/course/ud989-nd).

-Included for comparison.
+It is included for comparison with the version created after working through the course.

 ![Preview](docs/preview.png "A preview screenshot.")